Next.js - Skeleton

 Next.js

-WARNING: This will install an early preview build of Skeleton v3.
-Please be aware that some features may be missing, incomplete, or non-functional at this time.
-Report bugs and issues to GitHub or Discord.
+WARNING: The following guide will install a pre-release version of Skeleton v3.
+Some features may be missing, incomplete, or non-functional at this time.
+Please report bugs and issues on GitHub or Discord.

 1